 The Afghanistan Analysts Network (AAN) is an independent non-profit policy research organisation.
-It aims to bring together the knowledge, experience and drive of a large number of experts to better inform policy and to increase the understanding of Afghan realities.
+It aims to bring together the knowledge, experience and drive of a researchers, analysts and experts to better inform policy and to increase the understanding of Afghan realities.
 It is driven by engagement and curiosity and is committed to producing analysis on Afghanistan and its region, which is independent, of high quality and research-based.
-Our aim is to be bi-taraf but not bi-tafawut – impartial, but not indifferent.
+We are committed to be bi-taraf but not bi-tafawut – impartial, but not indifferent.

-Since its establishment in 2009 AAN’s publications have informed and influenced the work of policymakers, journalists, academics and development workers working on Afghanistan.
+Since its establishment in 2009, AAN’s publications have informed and influenced the work of Afghan and international policymakers, journalists, development workers and academics and others interested in Afghanistan and its region.
 AAN’s analysts are regularly asked to speak at conferences and briefings around the world, and frequently appear as commentators in the media.

 The Afghanistan Analysts Network is registered in Germany as an association (eingetragener Verein, e.V.) with registration number VR28652B, and as a non-profit research organisation at the Ministry of Economy in Kabul under registration number 341, dated 17.6.1388.